Leadership Development Programs

 Dialogue and Identity

-The TALI School Network in Israel has developed, together with the Jerusalem Center for Jewish-Christian Relations, a program for Jewish-Arab encounter which began 10 years ago between a group of TALI schools in Israel’s north and a network of Christian-Arab schools.
-The model trains Jewish and Arab teachers to implement a curriculum stressing “three religions in the Holy Land”, and to jointly facilitate a series of encounters in which their pupils meet and present their religions and culture to each other.
-The TALI Education Fund initiated the project as a dimension of its goal of strengthening the Jewish knowledge and identity of TALI pupils in the secular public school system.
-The nurturing of a tolerant Jewish identity within the environment of a sectarian and generally intolerant Middle East, is perhaps the challenge that we face as educators.
+The TALI School Network in Israel has developed, together with the Jerusalem Center for Jewish-Christian Relations, a program for Jewish-Arab encounter which began 10 years ago with a group of TALI schools in Israel’s north and a network of Christian-Arab schools.
+The model trains Jewish and Arab teachers to implement a curriculum stressing “three religions in the Holy Land,” and to jointly facilitate a series of encounters in which their pupils meet and present their religions and culture to each other.
+The TALI Education Fund initiated the project as part of its goal of strengthening the Jewish knowledge and identity of TALI pupils in the secular public school system.
+The nurturing of a tolerant Jewish identity within the environment of a sectarian and generally intolerant Middle East, is perhaps the greatest challenge that we face as educators.
 In 2016, 22 schools are enrolled in the program, mainly in the north and in Petach Tikvah, Shoham and Ramle.

 TALI’s Leket project teaches the Jewish value of Tzedaka by introducing sources of Mitzvot of Peah and Leket (gleaning and and leaving a corner of the fields for the poor) and discussing issues of hunger and poverty today.
 The highlight for the families is picking unharvested crops which are then distributed by Leket to needy families.
 A TALI booklet “Picking and Helping” was distributed to teachers as an aide in introducing the project.
 The project has expanded greatly to include 24 TALI schools, reaching more than 1,600 students, their parents and teachers.